Course Selection and Design

 Honors Program House

 Students have exclusive access to the Honors Program house at 22 Adams Road, 24 hours a day/7 days a week.
-This is a wonderful place for students to gather to study, talk, or just relax among friends.
-The house has WiFi access, a printer, and a small refrigerator, microwave, and a coffee maker.
+This is a wonderful place for students to gather to study, talk or just relax among friends.
+The house has WiFi access, a television, a printer, a small refrigerator, a microwave and a coffee maker.

 Extracurricular Activities/Special Events

 The Honors Program hosts/sponsors several events during the year for its students.
-Each fall, there is an overnight retreat to Thompson Island, which includes a scenic ferry ride, clambake, and campfire on the beach.
-Other events include theatre trips to Boston, guest speakers, a game night, and more!
+Each Fall, there is an overnight retreat for Freshman Honors Program students to Thompson Island in Boston Harbor which includes a scenic ferry ride, clambake, and campfire on the beach.
+An overnight retreat for Sophomore Honors Program students is also held in the Fall.
+Other events include theatre trips to Boston, guest speakers, a movie night and more!

-Last spring, the Honors Program sponsored a photo contest for all students with prizes given for first place, second place, and honorable mention.
-In addition, every spring, the program hosts a large dinner for students, faculty and thesis advisors, where academic achievements are recognized, juniors receive their Honors Program pin, and seniors are lauded by their thesis advisors and presented with their Honors Program sash for graduation.
+Honors Students are encouraged to become involved in the Honors Program Student Association.
+There are also opportunities for Honors students to particpate in a Study Aboard program and work as a teacher's assistant on campus.
+In addition, every Spring, the Program hosts a dinner for students, faculty and thesis advisors where academic achievements are recognized, Juniors receive their Honors Program pin, and Seniors are lauded by their thesis advisors and presented with their Honors Program sash for graduation.